 Properties are attributes that provide additional context around your users and the events they trigger.
 There are two types of properties in Amplitude:

-- User properties: User properties are attributes of the users and reflect the current state of the user.
+- User properties: User properties are attributes of the users and reflect the current and past state of the user.
 They are useful because it is possible for user properties to change over time and as such, these properties would not be unique to events and are instead tied to the user.

 - Event properties: Event properties are attributes of a particular event and reflect the state at which the event was triggered.
 For the event 'JoinCommunity', an event property could be 'Type' which denotes the type of community joined at the time of that event.
 A user can join a pop community, rock community, and jazz community, and this data is specific to each of those 'JoinCommunity' events.
 The type of community joined provides more information about the specific event as a user can join many different types of communities.

 Table of Contents

 - Hiding Properties

 User properties are attributes of the user and are sent with every event.
 Properties intrinsic to the user (or the device they're using) should be set as user properties.
 These reflect traits about an individual person using your product.
 Some examples of custom user properties you can send Amplitude are referral source, plan type, number of friends, or current level in a game. '[Amplitude]' will appear next to user properties that our SDK tracks automatically.
 Custom user properties that you choose to track will not have '[Amplitude]' prefixed.